MunebAli132/StrayLight_Correction_Matrix/README.md

 3. Use the `DataAnalysis.ipynb` notebook to process and validate the spectrometer data.

 ## Future work
-Future work requires investigating the spike that appears in the response of spectrometers which can be seen at the end of `DataAnalysis.ipynb`file .
-This spike is a function of used spectrometers only.
-This unexpected response of the He-Ne laser beam also.
-A complete description of the stary Light matrix requires the elimination of all types of unexpected responses.
+Our future work will investigate the spike present in the spectrometer response, as observed at the end of the 'DataAnalysis.ipynb' file.
+It should be noted that this spike is specific to the spectrometers used.
+This unexpected response is also observed when using the He-Ne laser beam (632.8 nm).
+A comprehensive description of the starry light matrix will necessitate the elimination of all forms of unexpected responses.

 ## References